junguler/_image-manipulation/Triangula/README.md

 ```
 ![bottle](https://user-images.githubusercontent.com/59083599/135856516-71402ea8-1d2f-45d1-ac68-7ab12fe96890.png)

-notice that we didn't specify extension for our outpot image `T-bottle` as the program adds that automatically
+notice that we didn't specify extension for our output image `T-bottle` as the program adds that automatically

 here is a one liner of our two commands, lets also remove the json file as we don't need it anymore
 ```